2025 Solar Incentives Guide for Upper Merion, PA - Tax Credits & Rebates

 EcoWatch's Upper Merion, PA Solar Incentives FAQs

-It's best to speak with your local Upper Merion solar installer to get an understanding of which incentives your project may qualify for.
-Generally, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided at the level of the Pennsylvania government, may have other requirements.
+It's best to speak with your local Upper Merion solar installer for a better understanding of which incentives your project will qualify for.
+Usually, solar incentives apply to new solar systems installed on property you own (in the U.S.) within a specified date range.
+Some incentives, like those given by the state of Pennsylvania, might have additional requirements.

 If my house already has solar panels, can I still claim incentives?

-You should plan to talk to a representative from the company that installed your solar panels – or reach out to a local Upper Merion solar installer — to better understand which incentives you might qualify for.
+An excellent idea would be to talk to someone from the company that installed your solar panels – or get in touch with a local Upper Merion solar installer — to clarify which incentives you might qualify for.
 If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-Systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Yes, you can claim both tax credits and rebates towards the cost of solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money possible.
+Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
+Depending on which incentives you are receiving, they may apply in a different order.
+Be sure to speak with your solar installer or a local tax professional to confirm that you are claiming the correct incentives and that you're getting the most money possible.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.